Updated: Dec 18, 2021

 “Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.’
 (Mark 12:30 NIV)

-And with God, it’s the same thing.
 Being partially obedient to God in your business or marriage is pretty much disobedience.

 You might be holding on to a part of your business that God’s trying to get you out of.
 Stop clenching your fists and let it go.
 It takes trust and faith to do that.
-But that’s the kind of obedience that gets rewarded.
+However, that’s the kind of obedience that gets rewarded.

-Remember the story of Abraham and his son.
+Remember the story of Abraham and his son?
 God asked Abraham to sacrifice (kill) his son.
 Abraham obeyed.
 And seconds before the final act, God stops him abruptly and says “Do not do anything to him.
 Now I know that you fear God, because you have not withheld from me your son, your only son” (Genesis 22:12 NIV).